 Glacier Express Ski Safari

 This luxury rail adventure combines world-class skiing with sparkling mountain scenery and gourmet cuisine.
-Travelling entirely by train gives you plenty of opportunity to take it all in.
+Travelling entirely by train gives you plenty of opportunities to take it all in.

 In Zermatt, you can enjoy the expansive terrain and excellent snow, or cruise down easier pistes to the Michelin star mountain restaurants.
 St Moritz is equally appealing, with scenic slopes overlooking the lake, luxury hotels and fantastic fine-dining.

 Travelling between these iconic resorts on the Glacier Express is a real highlight, and the full-day journey includes lunch with panoramic views.
 Flying in and out of Zurich, you could also spend a night in Switzerland’s largest city.

 Our Marketing Manager, Tara, treated herself to a pre-Christmas Glacier Express Safari in December '14.
 Read her first-hand account.

 Our classic itinerary runs from Zermatt to St Moritz, but it’s also possible to travel in reverse.
-For the best experience, we recommend upgrading to first class train seats.
+For the best experience, we recommend upgrading to first class.

 Ten days is perfect for this ski safari, and we’ve created a sample itinerary to suggest how you could best divide your time.
 However, all our holidays are completely customisable, so you could spend more/less time in each resort, or visit alternative stops on the Glacier Express.
 Just ask our team for advice.